open-education-hub/web-security/securing-communication/index.md

 HTTP (*Hypertext Transfer Protocol*) is the main protocol of the web.
 It has several characteristics:

 * it is plain text
 * it doesn't maintain an active connection
 * it's a request-response protocol
-* it provides a series of codes to mark the type of request and replies
+* it provides a series of codes to mark the types of requests and replies
 * HTTP requests consists of paths (routes) that are mapped to resources

 The lack of an active connection session is compensated by the use of cookies.